tlaplus-community/tlaplus-nvim-plugin/README.md

 ```vim
 Plug 'tlaplus-community/tlaplus-nvim-plugin'
 ```
-Since this plugin is just a single Lua file it can likely be installed similarly by any other nvim package manager.
+Since this plugin is just a single Lua file it can likely be installed similarly easily by any other nvim package manager.